TamerAyesh/Two_Ux_Ui_Auth_Flutter/README.md

 ## Overview

 Desgin 01 Has:
-Default Interface
+(Default Interface,
-Login Interface
+Login Interface,
-Register Interface
+Register Interface).

 Desgin 02 Has:
-Default Interface
+(Default Interface,
-Register Interface
+Register Interface).

 **Note: This is not a complete project.
 This is just a design that you can use in your project on Flutter.**